|

 of a large roundabout

-under auto-route at Calais
+under an auto-route at Calais

 (measuring the outward crossfall)